Shynixn/PetBlocks/docs/wiki/docs/receivingpets.md

 ```

 2. Disable receive pet on join like shown above
-3. Build a shop GUI using an external GUI plugin. (e.g. DeluxeMenu).
+3. Build a shop GUI
 4. Once a player buys the item in your shop, give them the permission to the petblocks template e.g. ``petblocks.pet.template.classic``.
 5. Let the player freely execute ``/petblocks create <petName> classic`` and  ``/petblocks delete <petName>`` .
 You can also setup this in a GUI.